alchaplinsky/hard-rock-coffeescript/syntax/operators_and_alises.md

 ```
 ### Callable check
 Similarly you can check that a property is actually a function, and callable, by placing the existential
-operator right before the parens.
+operator right before the parentheses.
 If the property doesn't exist, or isn't a function, it simply won't get called.

 *CoffeeScript*
 ``` coffeescript